animator/learn-python/contrib/advanced-python/json-module.md

 age = 21
 ```

 - When we use `age`, it gets replaced with `21`.
-However, <i>age doesn't contain 21, it contains the address of the memory location where 21 is stored</i>.
+However, *age doesn't contain 21, it contains the address of the memory location where 21 is stored*.

 - While this works locally, transferring this data, such as through an API, poses a challenge.
 Sending your computer’s entire memory with the addresses is impractical and insecure.
 This is where JSON comes to the rescue.